Powered by SchoolDash

 Robinson Way, Cambridge CB2 0SZ

-Particular strengths include Disadvantaged pupils, Admissions, Environment and Attainment.
-Relative weaknesses include Finances.
+Particular strengths include Admissions, Environment, Destinations and Attendance.
+Relative weaknesses include Sixth form.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.